SteveGBanton/webpack-boilerplate/readme.md

 4. Copy everything from local boilerplate to new local repo

-5. npm install - Install all modules if necessary.
+5. Edit package.json & npm install

 6. Test if working as is